 Let's make a start!

-General Settings - You can customize the Fonts, Borders and Paddings of the Form. add Fields, Change the Form Design, decide where the submitted data is sent to.
+General Settings - Name the form and Email title that is being sent to the website owner.
+You can customize the Fonts, Borders and Paddings of the Form. add Fields, Change the Form Design, decide where the submitted data is sent to.
 You can even edit the name of the 'Attach file' field.

 Style - Click on your Element and change its width by simply moving the black pointers to match your site Layout perfectly.
 The green controllers are designed to change the height of the element.